 Airport transfer shuttle vans offer a good alternative to regular public transportation from Schiphol Airport to Amsterdam for families, small groups, and travelers with bulky luggage.
 Advance reservations are usually a good idea and may be cheaper than booking at the airport on arrival.

 Several services are available.
 Regular taxis charge by the meter and could easily exceed €50 on any trip between Schiphol Airport and Amsterdam.
-Shuttle bus minivans is around €60-80 for a group.
+Shuttle bus minivans are around €60-80 for a group.